gamcil/fungiphy/README.md

 ... )
 ```

+Generates:

 <img src="img/example_tree.png" width="600" />

+Maximum likelihood tree inferred from combined ITS, BenA, CaM and RPB2 sequences of taxa
+within subg.
+Circumdati sect. *Flavi* using FastTree.

 ### Alignments & phylogeny
 Currently, procedures are in the `plot` module, so import that